bcit-ci/CodeIgniter/user_guide_src/source/libraries/uri.rst

 	.. method:: rsegment($n[, $no_result = NULL])

 		:param	int	$n: Segment index number
 		:param	mixed	$no_result: What to return if the searched segment is not found
+		:returns:	Routed segment value or $no_result value if not found
-		:returns: mixed
+		:rtype:	mixed

 		This method is identical to ``segment()``, except that it lets you retrieve a specific segment from your re-routed URI in the event you are